ArmanDovlatbekyan/jwt_auth/README.md

 ### If you want to run code

-1) nvm use 14
+1) nvm use 14 ( to switch to Node.js version 14 )
 2) npm install ( to install all dependencies )
+3) cd backend/npm run build
-2) cd backend/npm run start
+4) cd backend/npm run start

 # Authors